weiss-gal/chunka_bank/README.md

 - add withdraw - request (under work)
   - add a way to cancel
 - add timeout to dialogs
-- change time in transactions table to be user-friendly (there should already be a function for that)

 pre MVP
 - handle allowance